sourcehut-mirrors/chawan/README.md

 ## Features

-* Almost full compliance with the WHATWG standard.
-(Except for the few missing features listed in the following section.)
+* Full compliance with the WHATWG HTML parsing standard
-* Passes all tokenizer and tree builder tests in html5lib-tests (except for the JS ones)
+* Passes all tokenizer and tree builder tests in html5lib-tests (except for ones requiring JS)
 * Includes a minimal DOM implementation
 * No mandatory dependencies other than the Nim standard library
 * Optional character encoding support (see [minidom_cs](chame/minidom_cs.nim))